borisbabic/hearthstone_hdt_linux/README.md

 Before running Hearthstone select Hearthstone in Battle.net, go to Options->Game Settings, enable Additional command line arguments, and add the argument `-force-d3d9` (without this you may get a black screen on launch).

+## Troubleshooting
+### HDT runs but the overlay doesn't appear in game
+Try running the game in windowed mode.
+In at least KDE the overlay doesn't show above the game in fullscreen.
+If that doesn't work then check the overlay options in the main HDT window, in particular the "Hide in menu"" and "Hide (completely)".
+Try toggling the "Hide (completely)" option.

+The overlay is a bit weird window wise, so it may be possible your window manager doesn't handle it the best.
+Please try a different window manager/desktop environment before reporting an issue if this is your problem.
+The following is tested as working:

+- kwin/KDE - works in windowed mode, overlay isn't shown in fullscreen
+- awesomewm4 - works

+If you test this in something else please add to the above list
 ## Development

 Compile using mono: `mcs hdte.cs -reference:System.Security`